 Now it’s about to be auctioned — as a guitar, not some sorry slab of wood — during a gala Friday in Naperville.

 Its going price so far, in an online auction leading up to the 360 Youth Services Champions for Youth Galaon Friday evening at Embassy Suites in Naperville, is $1,850.

 The material to form the Verb came to be when the Hobson Oak was cut down in November 2016.
 That’s when DuPage County arborists determined the craggy bur oak was drooping dangerously close to a bike path just north of Hobson Road near Greene Valley Forest Preserve and Seven Bridges Golf Club.

 At least 25 artists, including woodworkers, furniture makers and brewers, got pieces of the tree with which to work by making a promise to donate their pieces to charity.
-As each piece is auctioned, by groups such as Loaves & Fishes Community Services in August or 360 Youth Services Friday night, proceeds are split between the host organization and the Naperville Parks Foundation.
+As each piece is auctioned, by groups such as Loaves & Fishes Community Services in August or 360 Youth Services Friday night, proceeds are split between the host organization and the Naperville Outdoor Alliance.

 At its Champions for Youth gala, expected to draw 400 people, the youth services group will auction 14 pieces that somehow incorporate the Hobson Oak, including the guitar, a “river table” made by Naperville neighbors and woodworking enthusiasts Dave Horton and Perry Martin, six seedlings from the original tree nurtured by the Morton Arboretum, two wooden ornaments, and several night stands or small coffee tables.